VENGENCE7/AD-Blocker/README.md

  &ensp; **_To use it : just enable it_**

  ## Future Update
- + To block all kinds of ads on a webpage
+ + To block all kinds of ads using mainfest V3

 <br />